 Team meetings are one of the best opportunities to create alignment and visibility across an organization.
 How they are run can also be massively influential on company culture, enabling culture to be a key driver of success.

 We surveyed professionals across many top organizations—including Shopify, Trello, Drift, Miro, Calendly, and Etsy—to figure out how high-performing teams run their meetings.
+We then took what we learned and turned it into these example team meeting agendas and templates.

 Keep It Real